already neutered, up to date with shots, and good with cats.

 SAS is a permanent life sanctuary that began in 2003 as a result of two sisters finding a single stray black cat on the side of a freeway.
-Her name is Freeway and she is safe and being well taken care of.
+Her name is Freeway and sadly we lost Freeway in 2016.
 We cannot live with the fact that millions of innocent animals are being killed in U.S. shelters every year which includes approximately 500,000 in California.
 We have a passion for all animals and are committed to saving as many as we can given the support we receive through donations and using our own personal resources.
 We were approved for our nonprofit 501(c)(3) status in August 2005.
 Since that time we have been following our passion and keeping our commitment to all the animals that we rescue.

-Our vision is to expand our permanent life sanctuary on our newly purchased 20 acre site.
-Our plans include a natural habitat where the animals are free roaming but protected and safe within the confines of the sanctuary.
+Our vision is to continue to improve our no-kill sanctuary on our 20 acre site which we own.
 Our first priority is to find them permanent, loving homes.
 Those animals who are not adopted will live out their lives in our sanctuary well fed, well loved and without fear.
 We are committed to doing all we can to help bring an end to the killing of healthy cats and dogs, including feral cats, as well as those who are sick or injured but could regain their health with medical intervention.
 Further, we embrace The Declaration of the No Kill Movement in the United States, and we envision the day when there are no more homeless pets and when every animal can be guaranteed a safe and loving life.

 Come Meet Our Pets...

 Please refer to our website at www.sistersanimalsanctuary.com or petfinder.com for our adoptable pets.
 If you are interested in meeting any of our animals, please contact us via e-mail or phone to make an appointment.

 Our Adoption Process...